 Define each zone's purpose before placing furniture.
 A living room might include a primary conversation zone with a sofa and chairs, plus a secondary reading zone with an armchair and floor lamp.

-Area rugs anchor each grouping, visually separating zones while maintaining the room's open feel.
+Area rugs anchor each grouping, visually separating zones while keeping the room's open feel.

 Essential Space Planning Rules Every Designer Uses